2002 United States House of Representatives elections in Georgia: Predictions

+Results

 District 7

 Incumbent Republican Congressman John Linder and Bob Barr were redistricted into the same district, a heavily-gerrymandered conservative district based in the northern suburbs of Atlanta.
 The district was numerically Barr's (the 7th), but was geographically more Linder's district.
 Linder easily defeated Barr in the Republican primary.
 Linder has been an outspoken conservative during his time in Congress and was well known for being the main congressional sponsor of the FairTax.
 In 2002, Congressman Linder faced Democratic candidate Mike Berlon in the general election and defeated him in a landslide.